DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

     Because we are using a Loose policy, everyone can see and have access to this view.
-This is the **"Loose"** part of the loose policy, as it defaults to everyone being able to see every view unless a permission is explicitly set on that view to add security.
+This is the **"Loose"** part of the loose policy, as it defaults to everyone being able to see every view unless a decorator is explicitly used on that view.

 Let's fix our mistake so that **Sample2** is protected and see the difference.